 She sat down at the kitchen table.
-This was her first Valentine’s Day without him.
+This was her first Valentine’s Day without Nick.
 Everyone told her the firsts were the hardest.
-She’d made it through Easter and birthdays and Christmas and New Year’s by focusing hard on her children and parents and everyone else.
+She’d made it through Easter and birthdays and Christmas and New Year’s by focusing hard on her children and her parents and everyone else.

 But this was different.
-Valentine’s Day had been about her and Nick.
+Valentine’s Day belonged to her and Nick.
 He’d never given her roses.
 “Too formal,” he’d said.
 “Being with you is like being in a field of daisies.”
 And every year he’d brought home the biggest bouquet he could find.

 She thought of David and Jessica.
 They both attended college nearby, but it was Saturday and they’d be busy.
 David had a girlfriend he’d be taking out and Jessica would go out with friends after her shift at the restaurant.
 Which, thought Claire, was exactly how it should be.
-This was their time to be young and she didn’t want to take anything away from that.
+This was their time to be young and she didn’t want to hold them back.

 She took another sip of coffee and thought maybe it would have been better if she were at work, surrounded by activity.
 Or maybe not, as people discussed their plans for the evening or flowers were delivered to desks.

 Claire felt suddenly impatient with herself.
 She could have made plans to go out.
 She wasn’t the only person alone in the world today.

 But the truth was that she didn’t want to.
 She and Nick had rubbed the edges off each other until they fit just so, and Claire knew that no one else could ever fit the same way.